-When I received great bottle Woodbridge Moscato Wine from Woodbridge Winery.
-I had to laugh because I had been exploring Moscato wines of late.
+When I received this great bottle Woodbridge Moscato Wine from Woodbridge Winery, I had to laugh because I had been exploring Moscato wines of late.
 Included with the wine was a Popsicle kit and a recipe for Melon Mint Wine-sicles.
 I love it.
-I decided to split the experience into two, a post about the wine and a later post about the recipe using the wine.
+I decided to split the experience into two, a post about the wine, and a later post about the recipe using the wine.
 So let me tell you about the wine and winery.

 Woodbridge Moscato Wine by Robert Mondavi